 Moreover, he said that ASOP always gives him hope over all the problems of the music industry.

 “I think that more than any other project in the praise music genre, ASOP stands out.
-If you think of praise music in the Philippines, it’s impossible not to think of ASOP,” he added.
+If you think of praise music in the Philippines, it’s impossible not to think of ASOP,” Del Rosario said.

-In his speech, UNTV-BMPI President and CEO Kuya Daniel Razon took the opportunity to thank all those who have been a part of the program: the songwriters who took part in the year-round competition for sharing their passion and music, the judges who critiqued song entries and advised composers and the audience who participated and applauded, the production for their hardwork and most of all to the Almighty, the One who deserves all of our praises.
+In his speech, BMPI Inc. CEO and President, Kuya Daniel Razon took the opportunity to thank all those who have been a part of the program: The songwriters who took part in the year-round competition for sharing their passion and music, the judges who critiqued song entries and advised composers and the audience who participated and applauded, the production for their hard work and most of all to the Almighty, the one who deserves all of our praises.

-For ASOP winning at the 31ST PMPC Star Awards for TV as the Best Talent Search Program, the chairman said that all glory belongs to God.
+With regard to ASOP winning at the 31st PMPC Star Awards for TV as the Best Talent Search Program, the chairman said that all glory belongs to God.